batterX/Live-Smart/README.md

 **This version is still in development.
 Should be released in the second half of October.**

+**NOTE: All batterX h5/h10 Inverters purchased before November 2018 will require a new Firmware Upgrade before updating the Live&Smart to this version.**

 - Now it is possible to replace a Live&Smart Box simply by disconnecting the old and connecting the new Box.
 No additional steps are required.
 - Many new & improved features in the Cloud Monitoring App
 - Automatically hide certain warnings when Inverter running in Grid-Tie or Off-Grid mode.